International and Domestic Off-Campus Studies: Overview

 Around three-fourths of all St. Olaf students participate in off-campus programs, many of them led by St. Olaf faculty members.
 In recent years, around 70% of the students in every graduating class have studied internationally, in places as diverse as Aberdeen, Bangalore, Chiang Mai, Dakar, Irkutsk and Istanbul.
-Around 18 percent have participated in domestic programs — ranging from Interim courses on desert biology or the contemporary art scene in New York City, to semester programs on urban studies in Chicago or politics in Washington DC.
+Around 15 percent have participated in domestic programs — ranging from Interim courses on environmental psychology in Rocky Mountain National Park or the contemporary art scene in New York City, to semester programs on urban studies in Chicago or politics in Washington, DC.
 A number of students find off-campus study so valuable that they participate in two or three programs during their St. Olaf careers.

 Of equal importance is the fact that faculty members find these programs extremely rewarding — both for their students and for themselves.
-That is why, in the more than 40 years that St. Olaf has been sponsoring them, the college’s field-supervised programs (Term in the Middle East, Term in Asia, Global Semester, and more recently, Environmental Science in Australia) have been led by more than 50 different professors, and 140 faculty members have led more than 300 off-campus Interim courses.
+That is why, in the more than 40 years that St. Olaf has been sponsoring them, the college’s field-supervised programs (Mediterranean Semester, Term in Asia, Global Semester, and more recently, Environmental Science in Australia) have been led by more than 50 different professors, and 140 faculty members have led more than 300 off-campus Interim courses.

 Each off-campus offering has a program advisor.
 Program advisors are St. Olaf faculty members who are particularly well qualified to offer academic advice on specific programs.